|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 15: To Rwanda

-From Bwindi Impenetrable Forest, we will depart in the morning after breakfast and drive to the border at Kisoro to enter Rwanda.
+We will depart in the morning after breakfast and drive to the border at Kisoro to enter Rwanda.
 We drive via beautiful mountainous forests, and through local villages to reach this bustling little border town.
 On a clear day, you should be able to see the row of Volcanoes, lining up along the border like sentries!

-Day 16: Gorilla Trekking in Rwanda
+Day 16: Gorilla Trekking - Volcanoes National Park

 After an early breakfast, depart for a day of mountain gorilla tracking.
 You will be transported by vehicle to the start point at the ORTPN offices, to meet your gorilla mountain trekking guide.
 A short briefing will follow by either a transfer, or a walk, to the allocated gorilla family.